Project: Chime

 I then constructed a base to hold the windchimes and electromagnet.
 I wanted it to have a clean, natural aesthetic and chose wood as the main material, which I stained with a light finish.

-Challenges and Learning: This project presented numerous technical challenges, as this was my first experience with microcontrollers, breadboards, and sensors.
+This project presented numerous technical challenges, as this was my first experience with microcontrollers, breadboards, and sensors.
 I had to learn coding, physical computing, and electromagnet implementation while also using woodworking and sewing skills.

 Additionally, I had to navigate the interpersonal challenge of motivating my class partner to invest the necessary time and effort.
 Despite these obstacles, the project taught me lessons about physical computing, the importance of early prototyping, and the power of the maker community’s collaborative spirit in problem-solving and knowledge sharing.